TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/TemplavoilBest-practice/Index.rst

             }
             [global]

-         Setting “sys\_language\_overlay” to at least “1” is mandatory for the “Bound” paradigm and TemplaVoilà (only column based websites and the “Free” paradigm can do without) and most likely you would like to set the more strict “hideNonTranslated” keyword which requires a record to have a translation before it can be displayed.
+         Setting "sys\_language\_overlay" to at least "1" is mandatory for the "Bound" paradigm and TemplaVoilà (only column based websites and the "Free" paradigm can do without) and most likely you would like to set the more strict "hideNonTranslated" keyword which requires a record to have a translation before it can be displayed.